-Jessey is 15 years old, and is one of six children in her family.
-She is in Standard 7 at her village’s primary school.
-Jessey lives with both parents who depend on farming to provide for the family.
+Jessey is one of six children and lives with both her parents.
+They depend on farming to provide for the family.
 Despite their hard work, Jessey’s parents could not manage to buy her the school uniform, exercise books and pens she needed for school.
 For these reasons, she was absent from school regularly.

 These challenges, along with the long daily walk of 7 kilometers in bare feet, led Jessey to lose her motivation to go to school.
 She would leave home as early as 6 a.m. after doing garden work and completing some household chores.
 She normally arrives at school without breakfast, but eats lunch at school.
 Sometimes, when things are well at home, she and her family eat a supper comprised of nsima (the staple food made of maize) and vegetables.